Daybreak:Volume 1 Chapter 9

 "You'll just have to trust me," Kaede finished for her.
 "I'm the only one who can help you keep this under wraps."

 She skipped the part that she was also the only one who could do the exact opposite.

 "It's... it's... i-it's just a knockout poison," the maid finally stuttered out.
 "It just leaves the one who drinks it unconscious for about twelve hours."

 Sirens blazed through Kaede's mind as Marina revealed the latest information.
 Immunity to magic instantly solved the riddle of why Pascal could neither detect nor neutralize it.
 But something so advanced that even his profound knowledge had never heard of could only come from a major benefactor.

 The academy and all its security made capture half-impossible, so the only reason to knock Pascal out for that long would be a silent assassination...

 Kaede felt her blood chill as she struggled to keep her tone merely curious.

 "W-wouldn't you like to have the link cut and be rid of your master?
 T-that way you could return to your home in Samara," Marina forced out through her teary gaze.

 Kaede almost froze on the spot.
-Her eyes sprang wide as she realized that she had almost made a deadly mistake: the maid's seeming naivety and apparently stress under amateurish interrogation could have been all an act.
-It certainly did not suppress a keen mind that was busy preparing a counter-attack.
+Her eyes sprang wide as she realized that she had almost made a deadly mistake: the maid's seeming naivety and apparent stress under amateurish interrogation could have been all an act.
+It certainly did not suppress a keen mind that was busy preparing a counterattack.